mParticle/docs/README.md

 9. Once your PR is approved and merged into development, your changes will be automatically merged to development and released within an hour (during weekdays).

 <a name='custommarkdown'></a>

+## Comment Tags

+To make it easy to go through comments on a doc pull request, we recommend using these tags before the text of each comment:

+typo: Correcting a typo
+nitpick: Not a showstopper, but recommend making the change if possible.
+For example, changing "will deliver" to "delivers" or changing case on a title.
+suggestion: Suggestions for additions, or rearranging content or other actions that make the content easier to understand.
+question: If the reviewer isn't sure whether something is correct or needs to be changed.
+praise: Comments that praise the change in question and aren't recommending any change.

 ## Custom Markdown